 You're more likely to be approved

 Don’t leave the chance of having your patent rejected.
-An attorney experienced with the USPTO knows how to thoroughly search and already knows what to include and what not to include, saving you time and money.
+A design patent attorney experienced with the USPTO knows how to thoroughly search and already knows what to include and what not to include, saving you time and money.

 It can take hours, day, weeks, possibly months to learn patent law.
-Aside from that - you may still need to hire design patent lawyers to fix any mistakes committed.
+Aside from that - you may still need to hire the best patent lawyers to fix any mistakes committed.